What We Do

 Download Here

-- Strengthening the direct care workforce across all settings
+• Strengthening Maine’s direct care workforce across all settings

 For its members—now over 135 organizations, MCOA provides a strong network with opportunities for shaping aging policy, shared knowledge, a cohesive voice for advocacy on priority initiatives on aging and shared learning.
 We host engaging quarterly meetings with frequent presentations, and exciting events like the annual Maine Wisdom Summit.